jdgsmallwood/advent-of-code-2023/README.md

 This still isn't exactly as I'd like - in python I would have taken out the number_map as a global constant variable, but that led to errors I could not resolve.

 Solved 2023/12/09

+## Problem 2

+### Part 1
+This was a good one to get used to string manipulations like splitting in Rust.
+I skipped splitting out one function and unit testing it and there was a small error that I didn't find that was causing me to get the wrong answer multiple times.
+While I am learning it is a good idea to break everything out and check I am getting the output I desire.

+Solved 2023/12/09